Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 Finishing generally involves evenly applying a sealant, allowing it to dry, and lightly sanding between coats until it's smoothed to your preference.
 Proper finishing not only improves aesthetics but also helps protect your project from cracks and splits, or fading with time.
 Once the sealant seeps into the exposed wood grains it becomes a barrier against dirt and moisture getting in and stops the inside of the wood from getting too moist or cracking from drying out.

 The easiest way to seal wood is to simply coat it with an oil, even something simple like olive oil or vegetable oil, but there are also many purpose-made sealants to choose from in the form of waxes, urethanes, and laquers.
-[Paint and Stain]() can also protect wood, but these usually require that you colour the wood in some way whereas sealers are clear or semi-transparent, preserving the wood’s original color and grain.
-Read the [table comparing different finishes](#finish-comparison-chart) to help you decide what approach you want for your project, since you might decide you prefer paints or stains over sealants.
+[Paint](#learn-painting) and [Stain](#learn-staining) can also protect wood, but these usually require that you colour the wood in some way whereas sealers are clear or semi-transparent, preserving the wood’s original color and grain.
+Read the [table comparing different finishes](#finish-comparison) to help you decide what approach you want for your project, since you might decide you prefer paints or stains over sealants.

 ![](/_images/_longmill/_assembly/_sandfinish/lm_sf_poly-finish.jpg "Source - https://www.woodmagazine.com/woodworking-tips/techniques/finishing/polyurethane"){.aligncenter .size-medium}

-### Finish Comparison Chart
+### Finish Comparison

 This chart helps you compare different finishing options for your project by comparing durability, drying time, appearance, and if it's suitable for the outdoors.